-17.4.1 During the OTS Periods (eastbound 0100-0800 UTC, westbound 1130-1900 UTC) aircraft intending to follow an OTS Track for its entire length may plan at any of the levels as published for that track on the relevant current daily OTS Message.
-Aircraft following a "random route" (see above definition) or flying outside the OTS time periods, should normally be planned at flight level(s) appropriate to the direction of flight.
-(Note: "Appropriate Direction Levels" within the NAT HLA are specified by the Semicircular Rule in ICAO Annex 2, Appendix 3, Table a).
-Planners should note however that the NAT Provider State AIPs specify some exceptions to use of "Appropriate Direction Levels" both during the OTS time periods and outside them.
-At specified times, some appropriate direction levels are in fact reserved for use by the opposite direction traffic flows that then predominate.
+During the OTS Periods (eastbound 0100-0800 UTC, westbound 1130-1900 UTC) aircraft intending to follow an OTS Track for its entire length may plan at any of the levels as published for that track on the relevant current daily OTS Message.
+Aircraft following a "random route" (see above definition) or flying outside the OTS time periods, may plan any flight level(s) irrespective of direction (i.e. there is no need in the NAT HLA to plan in accordance with the ICAO Annex 2 Table of Cruising Levels).
+Planners should note however that the NAT Provider State AIPs, both during the OTS time periods and outside them, reserve some appropriate direction levels for use by the opposite direction traffic flows that then predominate.
 The current usage allocation of flight levels in the NAT HLA is published in the UK and Canadian AIPs and shown at Attachment 6 below as the "North Atlantic Flight Level Allocation Scheme" (NAT FLAS).
-Hence, pilots and planners should always consult the current AIPs and any supporting NOTAMs when flight planning random routes through NAT HLA airspace.
+Hence, pilots and planners should always consult the current AIPs and any supporting NOTAMs when flight planning random routes through the NAT HLA.
 If a flight is expected to be level critical, operators should contact the initial OAC prior to filing the flight plan to determine the likely availability of specific flight levels.